Equality, diversion and inclusion

 Staff networks

-- Armed Forces and Military Veterans Community Staff Network
+- Armed Forces and Military Veterans Community Network (both)

-The staff networks have a standing agenda item on the Workforce Equality, Diversity and Inclusion Sub-Committee, meet with the Chief People Officer monthly and Chief Executive Officer quarterly.
+The staff networks ‘in common’ have a standing agenda item on the Workforce Inclusion and Culture Sub-Committee, meet with the Chief People Officer bi-monthly and Chief Executive Officer six monthly.
 This ensures that our staff network's influence key discussions and strategic projects across our Trust.

 Equality analysis / impact assessments